josh-works/josh-works.github.io/_posts/2021-07-28-depression.md

 Because Denver is hideously unaffordable, has zero good public transit, and most of the urban infrastructure is extremely hostile to individuals.
 All of this is a result of following racist laws.

 It's demoralizing to have ones life and wellbeing so affected by such immoral and evil laws.
 Kristi and I eventually ended up paying almost $600k for a house in terrible condition in downtown Golden.

-Kristi and I struggled to find anything tolerable to us, and didn't find anything affordable.
-We don't plan on ever moving again, so what's an extra $150k across 60 or 70 years?
+I'll be spending much time and money getting it to a tolerable condition.

 ### November 2020